Virgin Voyages Opens New Cruise Terminal V in Miami

-Emerging from a Virgin-branded electric Moke vehicle, Sir Richard Branson made a surprise entrance Sunday February 13 at the official opening ceremony for the new home of the Virgin Voyages splashy new cruise terminal in Miami, named Terminal V.
+(5 p.m.
+EST) -- Emerging from a Virgin-branded electric Moke vehicle, Richard Branson made a surprise entrance February 13 at the official opening ceremony for the new home of the Virgin Voyages splashy new cruise terminal in Miami, named Terminal V.

 Guests cleared the way in front of the stage as the Virgin Voyages founder and cruise line CEO Tom McAlpin hopped out to join others on-stage, including Miami-Dade County Mayor Daniella Levine Cava.
 Brief speeches included statements about the line's commitments to sustainability, the upcoming availability of shoreside power throughout the port and the return to cruising.